KaanKoseoglu/Angular2Project/README.md

   * It should be possible to filter at least at frontEnd, Java and dotNet
   * Nice to have is search function that is searching on all the JSON content returned form the url

-For visualisation it's allowed to use CSS frameworks like [ng-bootstrap](https://github.com/ng-bootstrap/ng-bootstrap) , [angular2-materialize](https://www.npmjs.com/package/angular2-materialize),.. or others that support angular 2.
+For visualisation it's allowed to use CSS frameworks like [ng-bootstrap](https://github.com/ng-bootstrap/ng-bootstrap) , [angular2-materialize](https://www.npmjs.com/package/angular2-materialize),.. or others that support angular.

 ## (*) How to get started